Risk-averse Fair Multi-class Classification: Introduction

 Other influential work regarding robust classification design changes the framework of the learning process, see \cite{freund1997decision,breiman2001random,friedman2001greedy}.
 These approaches are typically based on combinations of methods.
 For example, AdaBoost \cite{freund1997decision} iteratively reweights the training data, giving more weight to the instances that were misclassified in previous rounds, which can be interpreted as data preprocessing.
 Additionally, a form of adaptive loss function is employed, where more emphasis is put on the samples that are harder to classify.

-In our paper, we propose a new way to estimate the risk which is particularly suitable for multi-class scenarios.
-Instead of the empirical risk, we use coherent risk measures for systemic risk.
+In our paper, we propose a new way to estimate the misclasification risk which is particularly suitable for multi-class scenarios.
+Instead of the empirical risk, we use coherent risk measures for \emph{systemic} risk.
 While coherent risk measures are widely used in finance and insurance, the theory and numerical methods for systemic measures of risk are less developed.
 As risk is not additive, the systemic measures of risk aim at risk aggregation and, respectively, risk allocation to the units of a system in a coherent way.

-We explain the notion and its relevant properties in due course.
-The theory of risk measures is presented in \cite{artzner1999coherent}.
-Our work explores the use of systemic measures of risk, which naturally can accommodate two or more classes in a classification problem.
-While this framework is generally aligned with the ideas of risk-sharing in classification models similar to \cite{vitt2019risk}, or proposal is more general and unifies the approaches to risk-sharing as it is based on an axiomatic foundation (\cite{almen2024risk}).
-Additionally, we argue that the risk-averse design is more helpful in a more uncertain and diverse situation, which becomes more complex in a general multi-class setting.
-We have shown that using systemic risk measures provides not only robustness but is very suitable for analyzing and enforcing fairness.
-Additionally, we analyze the behavior of the proposed methodology on a risk-averse counterpart of a popular method for multi-class classification.
-We have compared the proposed model to the risk-neutral model using an empirical risk estimator with corrupted data.
-The risk-averse model shows significantly more robustness and better generalization towards the unknown in risky situations.
-The results show that the advantage of the proposed risk-averse model over the risk-neutral model gets more pronounced when more classes are involved.
-Additionally, we have devised a new optimization method for solving the resulting two-stage problem and have shown its convergence.
+Coherent measures of risk have been used in classification as well as in other contexts of statistical learning because they have a built-in robustness while being amenable to efficient numerical treatment.
+In the context of classification, coherent measures of risk have been used mainly in a binary classification scenario in \cite{vitt2019risk, gotoh2017support,norton2017soft}.
+In \cite{gotoh2017support}, the authors use an overall risk function to measure the risk of the entire system while in \cite{vitt2019risk}, the authors proposed a new family of loss functions, which apply different risk measures on different classes.
+They argue that in different tasks, the importance of each class should be different, therefore treating them differently can lead to a more flexible and more adequate model.